alokanandjha/cx-interview-questions/shopping_basket/shopping_basket_tests/readme.md

 ## Tests

-Please put your tests in this directory.
+The unit tests for the discount and sub-total calculation is in TestCart.py